nathanvale/251/CONTRIBUTING.md

 ### Adding a new component

-As mentioned before your component API should have dirst been discussed and approved by the ODS core team and documented in Wiki.
+As mentioned before your component API should have first been discussed and approved by the ODS core team and documented in Wiki.

 We take accessibility (a11y) as a first-class requirement for all components in ODS.
 Hence, make sure you make yourself familiar